hsd-inflab/grundlagen-der-informatik-4/Course 1: Calculator CLI/README.md

     java App
     ```

 4. Explain what happened during steps 2 and 3.
+5. Test your code with